janoma/janoma.github.io/_posts/2014-03-17-a-test-post-with-thor.md

 I modified it so it uses `vim` as the default editor, the tags are a one-liner list and there is a default category.

+**Update** (Mar 20, 2014): of course I didn't say how to use it, forgot it, and now had to came back to the same link and read it again.
+Here it is for a more immediate reference:

+    thor jekyll:new The title of the new post